nickrowley/peatio/doc/setup-local-osx.md

 ### 7. Install PhantomJS

-Peatio uses Capybara with PhantomJS to do the feature tests, so if you want to run the tests.
+Zimbitx uses Capybara with PhantomJS to do the feature tests, so if you want to run the tests.
 Install the PhantomJS is neccessary.

     brew install phantomjs

-### 8. Configure Peatio
+### 8. Configure Zimbitx

     brew install imagemagick

-### 9. Configure Peatio
+### 9. Configure Zimbitx

 **Clone the project**

     git clone git://github.com/peatio/peatio.git
-    cd peatio
+    cd zimbitx
     bundle install

 **Prepare configure files**